otrv4/otrv4/otrv4.md

    of the non-interactive DAKE and that compromises the party's secret long term key.
 For its generation, refer to
    [Public keys, shared prekeys and Fingerprints](#public-keys-shared-prekeys-and-fingerprints) section.
-This key should expire when the user profile expires.
+This key must expire when the user profile expires.
 5. Profile Signature: The symmetric key, the flag `f` (set to zero, as defined on [RFC]8032) and the empty context `c` are used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is